Moondip-Konwar/Anima/README.md

 # Anima

 #### An offline anime library & player built with Tauri + SvelteKit + Python.
+The full version is still in early development and incomplete, but for a lightweight, mostly complete Python-native alternative, check out [Anima Lite](https://github.com/Moondip-Konwar/anima-lite).

-If you find this project useful, a star would be appreciated ⭐
+If you find this project useful, a star would be greatly appreciated ⭐

 ## Features
+*Not all of the mentioned features are implemented yet*
 * Organize and browse your **local anime collection** with a clean Netflix-style UI.
 * **MAL sync support** (optional): update your watch progress and metadata.
 * **Video playback with resume**: remembers your last watched position per episode.